Franklinliu/Franklinliu.github.io/_pages/about.md

 <h2 id="news">News</h2>
 <ul>
   <li> Research Scientist at SMU.
 May 2024 </li>
   <li> Our paper “Demystifying Invariant Effectiveness for Securing Smart Contracts” is accepted by FSE 2024.
-March 2024 <li>
+March 2024 </li>
   <li> Our paper “DeFort: Automatic Detection and Analysis of Price Manipulation Attacks in DeFi Applications” is accepted by ISSTA 2024.
-March 2024 <li>
+March 2024 </li>
   <li> Research Fellow at NTU.
 July 2023 </li>
   <li> Receive Ph.D. from NTU.
 30-June-2023</li>
 </ul>